uberhalit/SekiroFpsUnlockAndMore/README.md

 # Sekiro FPS Unlocker and more

-A small utility to remove frame rate limit, add custom resolutions with 21:9 widescreen support, change field of view (FOV), borderless window mode, display and log stats (OBS), disable automatic camera adjustments and various game modifications for [Sekiro: Shadows Die Twice](https://www.sekirothegame.com/) written in C#.
+A small utility to remove frame rate limit, add custom resolutions with 21:9 widescreen support, change field of view (FOV), borderless window mode, display kills/deaths and log them (OBS), disable automatic camera adjustments and various game modifications for [Sekiro: Shadows Die Twice](https://www.sekirothegame.com/) written in C#.
 Patches games memory while running, does not modify any game files.
 Works with every game version (legit steam & oh-not-so-legit), should work with all future updates.
 Also available on [Nexus Mods](https://www.nexusmods.com/sekiro/mods/13/).

 ## Download